Tips For Rebuilding A GM 8.5” 10-Bolt Rear Differential

 When things get more serious, the rebuilds get more intense.
 The bearings on the pinion gear and differential itself can go out, which cause a similar howl to wheel bearings, only the sound will change if you accelerate or brake.
 Usually, a bad pinion bearing howls when you are not accelerating.
 This can also be a sign that the gears are worn or out of mesh, so any type of howling noise should be inspected immediately.

-Clunking, banging, and vibrations can also be a sign of worn rear end components, including broken gear teeth, a damaged differential carrier, and bent axles.
+Clunking, banging, and vibrations can also be a sign of worn rear end components, including broken gear teeth, a damaged rear differential carrier, and bent axles.
 Replacing these parts as soon as possible is the key to minimizing your repair costs, and reduced the risk of a catastrophic failure.